Shaga-Matula/Mastermind_PG/README.md

 * [Mobile Simulator](https://chrome.google.com/webstore/detail/mobile-simulator-responsi/ckejmhbmlajgoklhgbapkiccekfoccmk)
     * Mobile Simulater was used to test the website on a mobile device.
 * [Balsamiq](https://balsamiq.com/wireframes/desktop/)
-    * wireframes were created using balsamiq from
+    * Wireframes were created using balsamiq from